 The Phoenix City Council has approved a 6% water rate increase for 2020.
 There is no sewer rate increase for 2020.
 With shortages looming on the Colorado River, Phoenix Water must build the infrastructure needed to pump and move alternative water supplies to portions of our distribution system normally served with Colorado River water.
 The rate increase will also provide funding for resources needed to invest in rehabilitation and replacement of the pipes, treatment plants, pumps, reservoirs, and wells that ensure reliable delivery of the city's drinking water.
-The 2020 rate increase will go into affect in March 2020.
+The 2020 rate increase goes into effect on February 1, 2020.

 How Will the Rate Increase Affect the Water Portion of My City Services Bill?

 These rate increases roughly translate into a monthly increase of $2.37 in 2020 for the average residential water customer.

 Phoenix water rates contain a generous "allowance" of water that is included each month in the fixed charge.
 For those that keep their water consumption within this allowance, average monthly bills will increase by only an additional 83¢ per month in 2020.
 Phoenix water bills rank as among the most affordable in the country.*

 Hoja de Datos del Aumento de la Tarifa de Agua (PDF)

 The water rates in Phoenix have three main components: the monthly fixed service charge, volume (usage) charges and environmental charges.
 Changes will be made to water rates in February 2020.
 There are a number of component parts to the water rates.
 Some of the rate components will not change and others will increase or decrease by varying proportions.
 The changes are designed to result in an overall 6% increase in 2020.
 Individual customers may experience changes to their water and sewer bills that are either greater than or less than 6% depending on a variety of factors such as amount of usage, seasonality of usage, meter size, and customer type such as residential or industrial.